-A number of Councils are in the process of legal action against Royal Mail and HM Revenue and Customs to recover VAT on postal services.
-The Council has claims for VAT on Postal Services.
-The case is currently subject to legal decision.
+A number of local authorities and other organisations were in the process of legal action against Royal Mail and HM Revenue and Customs to recover VAT on postal services.
+The Council had claims for overpaid VAT on postal services.
+The case went to the High Court in October 2021 and in March 2022 the judge mostly agreed with the Royal Mail interpretation of the exemption.
+Although there is an on-going appeal, the Council has withdrawn from the claim.